 The fund financial statements focus on the individual parts, reporting the School District's operation in more detail.
 The governmental funds statements disclose how basic services are financed in the short-term as well as what remains for future spending.
-The fiduciary funds statement provides information about the financial relationships in which the School District acts solely as an agent for the benefit of others.

 The fund financial statements reflect the School District's most significant funds.
-For the years ending June 30, 2020 and June 30, 2019, the general fund, capital projects fund and debt service fund are the most significant funds.
+For the years ending June 30, 2021 and June 30, 2020, the general fund, capital projects fund and debt service fund are the most significant funds.

 The financial statement also include notes that explain some of the information in the statements and provide more detailed data.
-The statements are followed by a section of required supplementary information and supplemental information that further explains and supports the financial statements.
+The statements are followed by a section of supplementary information that further explains and supports the financial statements.